-Looking for the top 10 best paid survey sites?
+Looking for the top 10 best paid survey sites for UK residents?
 Well, I have written this handy review of all my favourites so you can stop searching and start earning.

 I know many of us think about it, but how do you go about earning extra money?
 One great way is by completing online surveys.
 Okay, so it won’t make you rich, but it’s very easy to do and how many other ways can you earn from the comfort of your sofa?